Skip to contents

 severity: "error"

-Running the ColumnValidator
+Running ColumnValidator Independently

-config_path <- system.file("config/columnvalidator_example.yaml", package = "tenzing")
+config_path <- system.file("config/title_validation.yaml", package = "tenzing")

-column_validator <- ColumnValidator$new(config_input = config_file$column_config)
+column_validator <- ColumnValidator$new(config_input = config$column_config)

 column_results <- column_validator$validate_columns(my_contributors_table)